Joseperko1982/MCP_Video_recognition/SUPERMACHINE_SETUP.md

 - Ensure Node.js 18+ is available
 - Check if all dependencies installed correctly
 - Review build logs for specific errors
+- TypeScript is now in dependencies (not devDependencies) for production builds

 ## Support